LionKingAHAU/ECDEP/ReadMe.md

 > Our project is comprised of five main files.
-> Please make sure that **data** file and **ECDEP** file are in the same directory.
+> Please make sure that the **data** file and the **ECDEP** file are in the same directory.
-> Then, **enter the ECDEP directory and Run the commands as follows step by step** .
+> Then, **enter the ECDEP directory and Run the commands as follows step by step**.
-> We have provided a demo of yeast(Krogan) in Dynamic Network Demo directory, you can directly run the scripts.
+> We have provided a demo of yeast(Krogan) in the Dynamic Network Demo directory, you can directly run the scripts.

-1. DPPIN.py: this script helps to build dynamic PPIN.
+1. DPPIN.py: This script helps to build dynamic PPIN.